DizNicolasAmor/interviews-practice/RUST.md

 ### 19. Closure VS function

+In Rust, Closures are similar to Functions but with some key differences.
+Closures are defined inline, can capture variables from their surrounding scope, and can have their own unique types.
+Functions, on the other hand, are standalone units of code with a fixed signature and cannot capture variables from their surrounding scope.

 ### 20. Option VS Result and when to use each one?

 ### 21. Rust testing framework